-Mexico experienced an increase in the contributions to global value chains beginning in the mid to late 2000s, partially explained by the good performance of the automotive sector (Chiquiar, 2019; Iacovone, Muñoz Moreno, Olaberria, & De La Paz Pereira López, 2022).
-Sectors tightly integrated into global value chains prioritize quality due to the high costs of errors, driving automation adoption even in countries with lower labor costs (Robles & Foladori, 2019; Rodrik, 2021; ?).
-Firms in these sectors may be on a different trend.
-Fortunately, my data allows me to account for flexible industry-year fixed effects, capturing these potential endogenous drivers of automation.
+The contribution of Mexican industry to global value chains increased substantially beginning in the mid to late 2000s, partially explained by the good performance of the automotive sector (Chiquiar, 2019; Iacovone, Muñoz Moreno, Olaberria, & De La Paz Pereira López, 2022).
+Sectors tightly integrated into global value chains prioritize quality due to the high costs of errors, driving automation adoption even in countries with lower labor costs (Artuc et al., 2022; Robles & Foladori, 2019; Rodrik, 2021).
+Sectors that adopted robots may be on different trajectories as a result.
+To address this, I include industry-year fixed effects, therefore only comparing firms within sectors that adopt and do not adopt robots in a given year.